© 2026 New Hampshire Public Radio

 Gwydion Suilebhan is a cultural critic, essayist, and playwright.
 He serves as the Executive Director of the PEN/Faulkner Foundation.

-They pull back the curtain on judging literary fiction and how it works as we head into the high season for book awards.
+They also give us some insight on judging literary fiction and how the process works as we head into the high season for book awards.

 Book Recommendations: